The Complete Guide for Professionals, Researchers, and Entrepreneurs

 - Target Market: Identify your primary clients—hospitals, clinics, research organizations, or industry partners.

-- Competitive Analysis: Assess local and regional competitors, their services, and pricing.
+- Competitive Analysis: Evaluate local and regional competitors, and their services and prices.

 - Regulatory Landscape: Understand licensing, accreditation, and compliance requirements (e.g., NABL, CAP, CLIA).